Saccharin: Properties

 Saccharin is heat-stable.
-It does not react chemically with other food ingredients; as such, it stores well.
+It does not react chemically with other food ingredients; thus, it stores well.
 Blends of saccharin with other sweeteners are often used to compensate for each sweetener's weaknesses and faults.
 A 10:1 cyclamate–saccharin blend is common in countries where both these sweeteners are legal; in this blend, each sweetener masks the other's offtaste.
 Saccharin is often used with aspartame in diet carbonated soft drinks, so some sweetness remains should the fountain syrup be stored beyond aspartame's relatively short shelf life.

 In its acid form, saccharin is not water-soluble.
 The form used as an artificial sweetener is usually its sodium salt.
 The calcium salt is also sometimes used, especially by people restricting their dietary sodium intake.
 Both salts are highly water-soluble: 0.67 g/ml in water at room temperature.

 Safety and health effects

 In the 1970s, studies performed on laboratory rats found an association between consumption of high doses of saccharin and the development of bladder cancer.
 However, further study determined that this effect was due to a mechanism that is not relevant to humans (deposition of crystals; see § History section).
 Epidemiological studies have shown no evidence that saccharin is associated with bladder cancer in humans.
 The International Agency for Research on Cancer (IARC) originally classified saccharin in Group 2B ("possibly carcinogenic to humans") based on the rat studies, but downgraded it to Group 3 ("not classifiable as to the carcinogenicity to humans") upon review of the subsequent research.

 Saccharin has no food energy and no nutritional value.
 It is safe to consume for individuals with diabetes or prediabetes.

 People with sulfonamide allergies can experience allergic reactions to saccharin, although it has been suggested that this may be due to a general predisposition to allergic reactions rather than a specific cross-reaction between antimicrobial sulfonamides and non-antimicrobial ones (like saccharin).